WPGov/telegram-bot/readme.txt

 6. plugin options
 7. website registration on [wptele.ga](https://wptele.ga) (if you don't have SSL)
 8. example from [CosenzApp_bot](http://telegram.me/CosenzApp_bot)
+9. send to telegram function for all post types

 == Changelog ==

+= 1.5 23.08.2016 =
+* Added instant send when publishing new content with configurable template
+* This version changes the sendmessage function because WordPress now turned post links to title automatically.
+* Please test your dynamic commands if you extended the plugin via php
+* Minor improvements

+= 1.4.2 17.08.2016 =
+* Minor bugfix
+* Minor improvements
+* WP 4.6 compatibility check

 = 1.4.1 06.08.2016 =
 * Fixed error while parsing placeholders for supergroup